dotnet/dotnet-docker/1.0/README.md

 # How to use this Image

-## Create a Docker Container for your .NET Core app
+## Build and run an application with a .NET Core SDK Image

-The most straightforward way to use this image is to use a .NET Core container as both the build and runtime environment.
-In your Dockerfile, writing the following to compile and run your project:
+The most straightforward way to use .NET Core with Docker is to use a .NET Core SDK Docker image as both the build and runtime environment.

+In your Dockerfile, include the following line to compile and run your project:

 ```dockerfile
 FROM microsoft/dotnet:1.0.0-preview2-onbuild